owen2345/pub_sub_model_sync/README.md

     ```
     See details here:
     https://github.com/googleapis/google-cloud-ruby/tree/master/google-cloud-pubsub
-    * `topic_name`: (String|Array<String>) Topic name(s) to be used to listen all notifications from when listening.
-Default topic name used when publishing a notification.
-    * `subscription_name`: (String, default Rails.application.name) Subscriber's identifier which helps to:
-      - skip self messages
-      - continue the sync from the last synced notification when service was restarted.

 - configuration for RabbitMq (You need rabbitmq installed)
     ```ruby
     PubSubModelSync::Config.service_name = :rabbitmq
     PubSubModelSync::Config.bunny_connection = 'amqp://guest:guest@localhost'
-    PubSubModelSync::Config.queue_name = 'model-sync'
     PubSubModelSync::Config.topic_name = 'sample-topic'
     PubSubModelSync::Config.subscription_name = 'my-app2'
     ```